tiian/tiian.github.io/Quality_First.md

 The source code contains abundant comments and all the relevant items (functions, structs, classes, methods, etc...) are self documented using standard tools like Doxygen and Javadoc.

+#### Safety

+Source code is periodically checked with Valgrind to catch memory management and concurrency problems.

 #### Security

 Source code is automatically scanned with CodeQL provided by github.

 #### Style

 The source code is continuously reviewed to guarantee uniform style: it's not a matter of embellishment, but a matter of reading and understanding it.
+The higher the number of coding styles adopted by a software project, the lower the chance to fully understand what every piece of software does.